About to set off on your summer break? You might struggle to relax on your sun lounger when you realise how much your holiday is really costing.

 3. Happy pets and a happier purse

 Got a four-legged friend that you’ll need to leave behind?
 A kennel can set you back over £30 per day per dog, while a cattery can cost over £20 per day per cat.
 Why not check out pet sitting options instead?
-For £89 a year, TrustedHousesitters will connect you with sitters who can look after your pets while you’re away.
+For an annual fee, TrustedHousesitters will connect you with sitters who can look after your pets while you’re away.
 Worth checking out.

 4. When in Rome, roam.
 When not in Rome…